-Putting an environmental twist on Big Orange Friday, the first Friday of April kicks off the annual Big Green Friday.
+Putting an environmental twist on Big Orange Friday, wear green to kickoff annual Earth Month celebrations.

 A UT tradition since 2005, the month-long Make Orange Green POWER Challenge is a way for the UT community to demonstrate its commitment to reducing the university’s environmental impact.

 Our Sustainability Symposium is an opportunity for students to present sustainability related research, projects, and art pieces.
-This year, our event will take place on a virtual symposium platform.
+This year, our event will take place in person in April.

 Here at the University of Tennessee, we take Earth Month seriously—filling the days and weeks with events, activities, and programs promoting the work we do year-round to Make Orange Green.